erythrocytecalculus/Image-Recommender-Big-Data/README.md

 ## **Visualisation**

-You can visualize the images either in a Tensorboard or with Dimensionreduction
+You can visualize the images in a Tensorboard